xsalagarcia/non-blocking-server/README.md

 Some interesting ideas from https://jenkov.com/tutorials/java-nio/non-blocking-server.html

-An example of client for this server is
+An example of client for this server is https://github.com/xsalagarcia/non-blocking-client-for-non-blocking-server

+Server can't detect disconnected clients.
+Disconnection message should be established and SocketProcessor.deleteNonConnecteds() could be modified.

 ## Connection protocol
 ```